 The Faculty of Medicine, through the Office of Equity, Diversity and Inclusion (EDI), will create an inclusive and equitable working and learning environment.
 We will promote awareness and sensitivity to issues of equity, diversity, and gender at the Faculty; we will also foster diversity, including issues of gender and minority status in the workplace, and promote equity in relation to recruitment, retention and the promotion of faculty members.
-In this context, i) a diverse and equitable learning and working environment is critical for training our future doctors and scientists and improving the health care of our population; ii) equity and diversity lead to greater faculty, staff and learner satisfaction and productivity; and iii) an inclusive and equitable environment will improve wellness and result in less absenteeism and better retention.
+In this context, i) a diverse and equitable learning and working environment is critical for training our future doctors and scientists and improving the health care of our population; ii) equity and diversity lead to greater faculty, staff and learner satisfaction and result in less absenteeism and better retention.

 - 1. Assess the current climate to enable the evaluation of progress in future programs aimed at EDI by collecting data on the four diversity categories identified in the Canadian Employment Equity Act (gender, visible minority status, Indigenous status and disability status) and la Francophonie, for all faculty members within the Faculty of Medicine - 2.
-Ensure a more diverse and equitable environment, by developing policies related - 3.
-Promote and advocate for an equitable environment within the Faculty of Medicine by devising strategies to mitigate any inequities identified through the data collection process and to create positive spaces for minority individuals ngagement
+Ensure a more diverse and equitable environment, by developing policies related to EDI - 3.
+Promote and advocate for an equitable environment within the Faculty of Medicine by devising strategies to mitigate any inequities identified through the data collection process and to create positive spaces for minority individuals